aerojs/aero/README.md

 [![windows Build Status][appveyor-image]][appveyor-url]
 [![Dependencies][dependencies-image]][dependencies-url]

 Aero is the fastest web framework on the node platform.
-It is file based and git friendly.
+It is git friendly and works with Express middleware.

 ![Aero vs. Express vs. Koa vs. Restify vs. Node](docs/images/benchmark.png "Shows requests per second.
 More is better.
 Tested with node 5.0.0 on ApacheBench.")